On a volume invariant of 3-manifolds: Examples obtained from the Whitehead link and its sister

 \begin{proposition} Let $(p,q)$ be sufficiently large.
 Then $\Delta \vol_W (p,q) > \Delta \vol_P (p,q)$ if and only if

 \end{proposition}

-If an oracle tells us $L(p,q)$ has as volume minimiser a Dehn filling of either $W$ or $P$, we have the following procedure to determine which one it is: we simply evaluate the first two terms of $\Delta \vol_W (p,q)$ and $\Delta \vol_P (p,q)$ for the finite set of filling slopes given in (the proof of) \Cref{prop:lens-space-limit}.

-Overall, \Cref{prop:twoterms} provides us with a deterministic, exact and efficient algorithm to check if $P$ or $W$ provides the minimiser, provided that one of them does.
+It follows that, if an oracle tells us lens space $L(p,q)$ has as volume minimiser a Dehn filling of either $W$ or $P$, we have the following procedure to determine which one it is: for each of the finitely many filling slopes for $(p,q)$ given in (the proof of) \Cref{prop:lens-space-limit}, evaluate the first two terms in the Taylor series expansions of $\Delta \vol_W (p,q)$ and $\Delta \vol_P (p,q)$ and check the inequality in \Cref{prop:twoterms}.
+This is a deterministic, exact and efficient algorithm to check if $P$ or $W$ provides the minimiser, provided that one of them does.